kekec/website_susan/_posts/2018-11-12-do-what-you-can-with-what-you-have-where-you-are - Kopie.markdown

 ---
 ### Design Features:
 * To display on any surface or to hang on a wall <br>(completed with a hanging system)
-* Material: Black Clay, white Porcelain
+* Material: black clay, white porcelain
 * Size L: ~Ø 8.6' (22 cm)
 * Price L: $430 (€410)
 * Size S: ~Ø 4.7' (12 cm)